gnu-octave/packages/CONTRIBUTING.md

     > archive generation feature of many source code hosting services, such as
     > GitHub, GitLab, ...
     >
-    > See the *example package index* entry above for installing the current
+    > See the *example package entry* above for installing the current "master"
-    > "master" branch of the package development repository without creating
+    > branch of the package development repository without creating a release.
-    > a release.

   - `depends`: list of dependency strings.

-    A string looks like `"octave (>= 5.2.0)"`.
+    A dependency string looks like `"octave (>= 5.2.0)"`.

     It starts with the name of the dependency "octave" followed by a single space and in brackets the operator `>=` separated by a space to the